darwinia-network/darwinia-common/frame/bridge/relayer-game/README.md

 	        a   b d   e |          a   b d   e
 	        1   2 3   4 |          1   2 3   4

-	This Proposal Say: I Think A Contains a
+	This Proposal Say: I Think The MMR Root Is A, And I Prove It Contains a(Block 1's MMR Hash)
 	Proof: [b, f]
 	    A
 	   / \